zphang/jiant-site/documentation/README.md

 ***How can I pass BERT embeddings straight to the classifier without a sentence encoder?***

 Right now, you need to set `skip_embs=1` and `sep_embs_for_skip=1` just because of the current way our logic works.
-We're currently streamlining the logic around `sep_embs_for_skip` for the 1.0 release!
+We're currently streamlining the logic around `sep_embs_for_skip`...

 ***How can I do STILTS-style training?***